nstrappazzonc/CH552/README.md

 # CH552

-Este es un facinante, repotenciado y bien dotado MCU de 8-bit de muy bajo coste (menos de un 1$ aprox.), diseñado y fabricado en china por [Jiangsu Heng Qin Ltd. (WCH)](http://www.wch-ic.com).
-De momento nos vamos a centrar en el [CH552G](https://www.wch-ic.com/products/CH552.html) que está basado en la arquitectura E8051, lo más atractivo de este MCU es su puerto USB y un oscilador interno de 24Mhz entre otras cosas.
-Para programarlo nos debemos basar bastante en el [MCS-51](https://en.wikipedia.org/wiki/MCS-51).
-El fabricante provee un [paquete con una gran variedad de codigos fuentes](https://www.wch.cn/downloads/CH552EVT_ZIP.html).
-Existen diferentes empaquetados y versiones del MCU cómo; CH551, CH552, CH554 y CH559.
-El puerto USB entre sus múltiples funciones permite subir el programa de forma simple sin peligro por ser una función nativa.
-En mi opinión particular, este microcontrolador ideal para el hobby, en proyectos simples y de actitud curiosa.
+This is a fascinating, enhanced, and well-equipped 8-bit MCU, available at an incredibly low cost (around $1), designed and manufactured in China by [Jiangsu Heng Qin Ltd. (WCH)](http://www.wch-ic.com).
+For now, we will focus on the [CH552G](https://www.wch-ic.com/products/CH552.html), which is based on the E8051 architecture.
+One of the most appealing features of this MCU is its USB port and a 24MHz internal oscillator, among other functionalities.
+Programming it requires a strong foundation in [MCS-51](https://en.wikipedia.org/wiki/MCS-51).
+The manufacturer provides a [package with a wide variety of source codes](https://www.wch.cn/downloads/CH552EVT_ZIP.html).
+There are different package options and versions of the MCU, such as the CH551, CH552, CH554, and CH559.
+The USB port, with its multiple functions, allows for easy program uploads, posing no risk as it is a native feature.
+In my personal opinion, this microcontroller is ideal for hobbyists working on simple projects or for those with a curious mindset.

-Puedes conseguir los MCU en la tienda oficial de [AliExpress](https://wchofficialstore.es.aliexpress.com/store/1100367542) o en [LCSC](https://www.lcsc.com).
+You can purchase the MCUs from the official store on [AliExpress](https://wchofficialstore.es.aliexpress.com/store/1100367542) or at [LCSC](https://www.lcsc.com).

 ![](https://github.com/nstrappazzonc/CH552/blob/main/assets/system_block_diagram.png?raw=true)

-Por ejemplo, un MCU de la familia AT89LP51 que tiene menos prestaciones y su coste x3 en comparación a la familia CH55X.
-Obviamente la comunidad para el soporte de Microchip es muy grande y valorable a comparación a la de WCH que apenas empieza, lo importante es que la documentación oficial y la arquitectura sea buena, con paciencia y perseverancia se pueden lograr cosas.
+For example, an MCU from the AT89LP51 family offers fewer features and costs three times more compared to the CH55X family.
+Of course, the support community for Microchip is much larger and more established compared to WCH’s, which is just starting to grow.
+However, the key is having good official documentation and a solid architecture.
+With patience and perseverance, great things can be achieved.

-## Especificaciones
+## Specifications

-Estas son las especificaciones más relevantes del MCU, para más detalles vea la [documentación oficial](https://www.wch-ic.com/products/CH552.html).
+Here are the most relevant specifications of the MCU.
+For more details, refer to the [official documentation](https://www.wch-ic.com/products/CH552.html).

-- Trabaja entre 5V y 3.3v.
+- Operates between 5V and 3.3V.
-- Incorpora 16KB Code Flash, 1KB XRAM, 256B iRAM, 128B DataFlash.
+- Includes 16KB Code Flash, 1KB XRAM, 256B iRAM, and 128B DataFlash.
-- Soporta los protocolos de comunicación USB 2.0, UART, SPI, ISP.
+- Supports USB 2.0, UART, SPI, and ISP communication protocols.
-- Tiene 3 timer, 2 signal capture, 2 PWM, y 4 ADC.
+- Features 3 timers, 2 signal capture units, 2 PWM, and 4 ADC.
-- Incorpora BootLoader.
+- Equipped with a BootLoader.
-- Incorpora un reloj interno de 24MHz.
+- Includes a 24MHz internal clock.
-- Incorpora un identificador numerico único.
+- Comes with a unique numeric identifier.
-- Encapsulados disponibles: TSSOP-20, SOP-16, MSOP-10.
+- Available packages: TSSOP-20, SOP-16, MSOP-10.

 ![](https://github.com/nstrappazzonc/CH552/blob/main/assets/pinout2.png?raw=true)

-El pinout que mostramos es básico para hacerse una idea, hay más funcionalidades en los puertos.
-Revisar el [datasheet](https://github.com/nstrappazzonc/CH552/blob/main/doc/CH552.pdf?raw=true) para mayor detalle.
+The pinout we are showing is basic, just to give you an idea.
+There are more functionalities available on the ports.
+Please refer to the [datasheet](https://github.com/nstrappazzonc/CH552/blob/main/doc/CH552.pdf?raw=true) for more detailed information.

-**IMPORTANTE:** Se debe destacar que hay una limitación con la ROM o el Code Flash es un proceso iFlash™, el cual puede ser programado alrededor de 10,000 veces antes de que la memoria Flash pueda empezar a deteriorarse o fallar.
-Sin embargo, este valor puede variar ligeramente dependiendo de factores como la temperatura de operación y el manejo adecuado de los ciclos de escritura.
+**IMPORTANT:** It’s worth noting that there is a limitation with the ROM or Code Flash, as it uses an iFlash™ process, which can be programmed approximately 10,000 times before the Flash memory may begin to degrade or fail.
+However, this value can vary slightly depending on factors such as operating temperature and proper handling of write cycles.

-## Componentes
+## Components

-Use los siguientes componentes para construir el circuito mínimo:
+Use the following components to build the minimum circuit:

-- Un microcontrolador CH552G.
+- One CH552G microcontroller.
-- Condensador de 100nF x2.
+- Two 100nF capacitors.
-- Resistencia de 10K x2.
+- Two 10K resistors.
-- Resistencia de 1K x2.
+- Two 1K resistors.
-- Dos pulsadores.
-Uno para el boot y otro para el reset.
+- Two push buttons: one for boot and one for reset.

-## Esquema mínimo
+## Minimum Schematic

 ![](https://github.com/nstrappazzonc/CH552/blob/main/assets/minimal_schematic.jpg?raw=true)

-En el protoboard nos queda de la siguiente forma:
+On the breadboard, it should look like this:

 ![](https://github.com/nstrappazzonc/CH552/blob/main/assets/minimal_protoboard.jpg?raw=true)

-## Códigos fuentes
+## Source Code

-En este repositorio tiene una colección de códigos fuentes de ejemplos escritos en C para empezar.
-Todos los ejemplos listados han sido previamente verificados para garantizar su correcto funcionamiento.
+This repository contains a collection of example source codes written in C to get started.
+All the listed examples have been thoroughly tested to ensure they function correctly.

-- [adc](https://github.com/nstrappazzonc/CH552/tree/main/src/adc) Captura la variación de voltaje por un puerto de entrada.
+- [adc](https://github.com/nstrappazzonc/CH552/tree/main/src/adc) Captures voltage variations through an input port.
-- [blink](https://github.com/nstrappazzonc/CH552/tree/main/src/blink) Usa un puerto de salida para encender y apaga un LED.
+- [blink](https://github.com/nstrappazzonc/CH552/tree/main/src/blink) Uses an output port to turn an LED on and off.
-- [bootloader](https://github.com/nstrappazzonc/CH552/tree/main/src/bootloader) Fuerza al MCU entrar al modo bootloader por defecto.
+- [bootloader](https://github.com/nstrappazzonc/CH552/tree/main/src/bootloader) Forces the MCU to enter bootloader mode by default.
-- [button & led rgb](https://github.com/nstrappazzonc/CH552/tree/main/src/button_led_rgb) Interactuar con un pulsador y un LED RGB para cambiar de color.
+- [button & led rgb](https://github.com/nstrappazzonc/CH552/tree/main/src/button_led_rgb) Interacts with a button and an RGB LED to change its color.
-- [button](https://github.com/nstrappazzonc/CH552/tree/main/src/button) Usa un puerto de una entrada para un pulsador y otro puerto de salida para el LED.
+- [button](https://github.com/nstrappazzonc/CH552/tree/main/src/button) Uses one input port for a button and another output port for the LED.
-- [cdc](https://github.com/nstrappazzonc/CH552/tree/main/src/cdc) Envia y recibe mensajes por el protocolo UART.
+- [cdc](https://github.com/nstrappazzonc/CH552/tree/main/src/cdc) Sends and receives messages via the UART protocol.
-- [data flash](https://github.com/nstrappazzonc/CH552/tree/main/src/data_flash) Grababa en una memoria persistente el último estado.
+- [data flash](https://github.com/nstrappazzonc/CH552/tree/main/src/data_flash) Saves the last state in persistent memory.
-- [fade](https://github.com/nstrappazzonc/CH552/tree/main/src/fade) Hace uso del PWM para endencer y apagar un LED con atenuación.
+- [fade](https://github.com/nstrappazzonc/CH552/tree/main/src/fade) Uses PWM to fade a LED on and off.
-- [oled module](https://github.com/nstrappazzonc/CH552/tree/main/src/ssd1306) Uso simple de un módulo OLED con I2C.
+- [oled module](https://github.com/nstrappazzonc/CH552/tree/main/src/ssd1306) Simple usage of an OLED module with I2C.
-- [USB/cdc](https://github.com/nstrappazzonc/CH552/tree/main/src/usb/cdc/tx) Envia mensajes a través del puerto USB.
+- [USB/cdc](https://github.com/nstrappazzonc/CH552/tree/main/src/usb/cdc/tx) Sends messages via the USB port.

-## Documentación
+## Documentation

-Es una documentación básica de lo que necesitas para compilar y subir el firmware al MCU, el datasheet, enlaces de interés, y mucho más.
+This is basic documentation to help you compile and upload firmware to the MCU, including the datasheet, relevant links, and much more.

-- [SDCC (Small Devices C Compiler)](https://github.com/nstrappazzonc/CH552/blob/main/doc/sdcc.md) Explica como instalar y usar el compilador.
+- [SDCC (Small Devices C Compiler)](https://github.com/nstrappazzonc/CH552/blob/main/doc/sdcc.md) Explains how to install and use the compiler.
-- [Bootloader](https://github.com/nstrappazzonc/CH552/blob/main/doc/flash.md) El MCU tiene un Bootloader que debemos saber como entrar para subir el firmware.
+- [Bootloader](https://github.com/nstrappazzonc/CH552/blob/main/doc/flash.md) The MCU has a bootloader, and you need to know how to enter it to upload the firmware.
-- [Datasheet](https://github.com/nstrappazzonc/CH552/blob/main/doc/CH552.pdf) Documentación técnica del fabricante.
+- [Datasheet](https://github.com/nstrappazzonc/CH552/blob/main/doc/CH552.pdf) Technical documentation from the manufacturer.

-## Proyectos relacionados
+## Related Projects

 - [CH334 - HUB USB 2.0](https://github.com/nstrappazzonc/CH334)
 - [CH340 - USB 2.0 to Serial](https://github.com/nstrappazzonc/CH340)
 - [CH9141 - Bluetooth Serial Transparent](https://github.com/nstrappazzonc/CH9141)

-## Proyectos de terceros
+## Third-Party Projects

 - [Adafruit CH552 QT Py](https://learn.adafruit.com/adafruit-ch552-qt-py/overview)
 - [English Docs for CH559 Microcontroller](https://kprasadvnsi.github.io/CH559_Doc_English)